($722) Cost to ship a car from Columbus, OH to New Haven, CT

 Best months to move to New Haven are June, September and August as these are the best months with tolerable weather.
 January and February are the least comfortable months as these are the coldest months.

 During peak moving times like summer and the winter holidays, demand for car shipping services increases, leading to higher prices.
-Shipping your car from Columbus to New Haven during these peak seasons can result in higher costs due to increased demand.
+Shipping your car from Columbus to New Haven during these peak seasons can result in higher costs.

 Fuel prices